 Last Updated on August 24, 2022

-The 1999 quarter with P and D mintmarks is worth around its face value in every condition.
-However, in uncirculated condition with MS65, the value can be up to $4 for the P and D mintmark quarter.
+The 1986 penny with D mintmarks is usually worth around its face value in every condition.
+In uncirculated conditions with MS65, the value can be up to $1 for both variants of the penny.

 |Coin||Good||Very Good/Fine||Extremely fine||MS60||MS65||Proof Coins|